IP-TECH/JQuarks/README.md

 - Public and private quizzes
 - Assign Joomla! users to quizzes and notify them by e-mail
 - Export sessions (results, time, etc.) to csv format

+### How to contribute translations:
+There are two ways you can contribute a translation: with a pull request or at [Transifex](https://www.transifex.com/projects/p/jquarks/).